 3. Rock Climbing

-On the way out to Bajo Mono where many of the hiking trails are there are some incredible Basalt rock wall formations that are only found in the Boquete region of Panama.
+On the way out to Bajo Mono where many of the hiking trails are some incredible Basalt rock wall formations are only found in the Boquete region of Panama.
 They were formed 500 years ago by volcanic eruptions and because of these rock climbing is now one of the fastest-growing sports in the region.
 Boquete is the new home of world-class rock climbing.

 Andy was in his element and once I’d gotten over my initial beginners’ nervousness, I also loved it.
-The patient and fun climbing instructors put me completely at my ease.
+The patient and fun climbing instructors put me completely at ease.
 Of the five or six routes we attempted, there was only one or two where we didn’t reach the top.

 4. Take a Coffee Tour